 When I visit my Cajun family in Louisiana I have Fried Fish as often as possible.
 And the preferred fish to fry is Catfish.
 Read on to see my video on how my Mom does it and most Southern cooks, too.

 There is not a lot to this recipe, just coat raw fish with cornmeal then fry it in hot oil.
 The extras are Cajun Seasoning and Garlic Powder.
 You could make my Southern Fried Fish with simply seasoned Cornmeal using salt and pepper.

 I lived on the Gulf Coast of Texas and everyone fried seafood coated with cornmeal.
 When we moved to Louisiana, when I started High School, they did the same.

-Go to any restaurant, or gas station and grocery with a kitchen in the back and you will often find Fried Catfish on the menu.
-The crispy crunchy fried fish comes as part of a plate lunch with veggies or stuffed into a Po-Boy Sandwich.
+Go to any restaurant, gas station, or grocery with a kitchen in the back and you will often find Fried Catfish on the menu (especially on Fridays.)
+The crispy crunchy fried fish comes as part of a plate lunch with slow-cooked veggies.